-(In this column, I will be discussing the first stage.
-All four stages together can take 8-to-9 months for a single room, or 18-months-to-two-years for a whole house redesign.
-I will talk more about why this is so in future columns.)
+In this column, I will be discussing the first stage of what interior designers do and what it’s like to work with them.
+All four stages together can take 8-to-9 months for a single room, or 18-months-to-two-years for a whole-house redesign.
+I will talk more about why this is so in future columns.

 On the front end, the first stage of the process, Stage 1: The Meeting, which is also called “Programming.”

 A pedestrian word for one of the most exciting parts of the experience, programming includes getting to know you and exploring your tastes: learning what you like, what inspires you, both for who you are now, and whom you want your environment to support you in becoming.

 This stage includes in-person meetings, phone calls, and emails, plus all of us pinning inspiration images to a shared Pinterest board.